Kirtibg/Course-Registration-Website/README.md

 Use of nodejs functions like promise saves us from a lot of nested callback functions(callback hell).
 Lodash helps to deal with arrays to ease working with files for database.

-# I thank PayPAl VAP team for their support and guidance in the making of this project.

 ## Database:
    I have used text files to save data in the same folder as the code Sample file is given with the code

+#### I thank PayPal VAP team for their support and guidance in the making of this project.